nesty11/meet/README.md

 - When the user selects the option to add a shortcut to the home screen
 - Then a shortcut to the meet app should be added to the device home screen

+**User Stories:**
+- As a user, I should be able to conveniently add a shortcut to the home screen, so that I can streamline access to the meet app.

 ### Feature 6: Display Charts Visualizing Event Details 📊

 #### Scenario 1: Show a chart with the number of upcoming events in each city
 - Given there are upcoming events in multiple cities
 - When the user navigates to the charts section
 - Then a chart should be displayed visualizing the number of upcoming events in each city

+**User Stories:**
+- As a user, I should be able to visually explore the distribution of upcoming events in each city through informative charts.

 ## Serverless Functions 🌐